IqbalDiaz/Iqbal-Cryptography-Class-/Assessments/2. Lab Works 20%/Lab 1/Lab 1.md

 ---

 ## ✅ 11.
 Conclusion
-- You can guess passwords using tools like Hydra and NetExec
+- You can guess passwords using tools like Hydra and Medusa
 - Some services (FTP, Telnet) send data in plain text (unsafe)
 - Others (SSH) are encrypted (safe)
 - The best way to stay safe is to: